mabyre/PythonDiscovering/Coding-guidelines-python.md

 # Then a very small step
 ```

-Next time i will tald you about paranthesis ...
+Next time i will told you about paranthesis ...

 ToBeContinued